Article 32 of Constitution of India – Remedies for enforcement of rights conferred by this Part

-Article 32 of Indian Constitution
+Article 32 of Constitution of India

 Article 32 of Indian Constitution is often referred to as the “heart and soul” of the Constitution, as described by Dr. B.R.
 Ambedkar.
 This article grants the right to constitutional remedies, which allows individuals to approach the Supreme court directly in case of any violation of their fundamental rights.
 It ensures the protection and enforcement of these rights, making it a pillar of Indian democracy.